philincloud/terraform-custom-domain-website-with-tls-on-aws/README.md

 ## This module creates aws resources to deploy static website, spa or (after addtional  configuration) any client side rendered frontend.

+To use this module you need aws account, Terraform and AWS CLI installed end configured.

 Before applying any changes to your infrastructure, please customize data in following files:

 *register_domain.json*<br>